The Ultimate Guide to Commercial Deep Fryers

 If you're a small restaurant or startup on a tight budget, you can find reliable countertop deep fryers for under $1,000.
 Some clearance items and smaller electric models can even dip below $300.
 These fryers are perfect for smaller menus or establishments with lower frying demands.

-Mid-Range Fryers
+Mid-Range Commercial Deep Fryers

 Stepping up to the mid-range typically means increased capacity, more advanced features, and prices between $1,000 and $2,000.
 These fryers often offer features like built-in filtration, programmable controls, and faster recovery times, making them suitable for busy kitchens with moderate frying needs.
 Explore restaurant equipment financing to make these investments more manageable.

-High-End Commercial Fryers
+High-End Commercial Deep Fryers

 For high-volume operations or restaurants with extensive fried food menus, high-end commercial fryers are essential.
 These heavy-duty units can handle continuous use and offer the largest oil capacities, sometimes exceeding 85 lbs.
 Prices for these fryers can range from a few thousand dollars to over $30,000 for large, multi-unit systems.
 If you're outfitting a large kitchen, our selection of freezers and refrigerators might be helpful.

-Factors Influencing Price
+Factors That Influence Price

 Several key factors influence the price of a commercial deep fryer:

-Oil Capacity: Larger oil capacity generally means a higher price.
+- Oil Capacity: Larger oil capacity generally means a higher price.
 Consider your cooking volume and choose a fryer with the right capacity.

-Heating Method: Electric fryers are often more energy-efficient, while gas fryers (using liquid propane or natural gas) may heat up faster.
+- Heating Method: Electric fryers are often more energy-efficient, while gas fryers (using liquid propane or natural gas) may heat up faster.
 The fuel type can impact both the initial cost and ongoing operating expenses.

-Features: Advanced features like built-in filtration, digital controls, and multiple baskets add to the cost but can improve efficiency and workflow.
+- Features: Advanced features like built-in filtration, digital controls, and multiple baskets add to the cost but can improve efficiency and workflow.
 Browse our selection of restaurant equipment to compare features.

-Construction and Materials: Fryers made with durable stainless steel will typically cost more upfront but offer better longevity and resistance to wear and tear.
+- Construction and Materials: Fryers made with durable stainless steel will typically cost more upfront but offer better longevity and resistance to wear and tear.

-Maximize Deep Fryer Performance and Longevity
+Maximize Deep Fryer Performance

 Getting a new commercial deep fryer is an investment.
 You want to make sure it lasts for years to come and performs at its best every day.
 Proper maintenance is key, and thankfully, it doesn't have to be a headache.
 Here’s how to keep your fryer in top shape: